 Contact: George Penn, 608-244-6436, email@example.com

-Madison, WI (April 5, 2017) – On Tuesday, April 4th, Wisconsin residents in eight communities voted to amend the U.S. Constitution to clarify that only human beings should have inalienable human rights and money is not the same as speech and political spending can be limited to allow all Americans to participate in the democratic process.
+Madison, WI (March 21, 2018) – On Tuesday, April 3rd, Wisconsin residents in nine communities will vote on whether to amend the U.S. Constitution to clarify that only humans should have constitutional rights and that money is not the same as speech and political spending can be limited to allow all Americans to participate in the democratic process.

 United To Amend is a non-partisan, grassroots movement.
-For more information visit wiuta.org
+For more information: wiuta.org

 Senator Dale Schultz presentation, March 7, 2014 at the L.D.
 Fargo Public Library, Lake Mills, WI.